-- (1) The Director of Resources is responsible for preparing annually a Capital Strategy and submitting this to the Policy and Finance Committee for approval. - (2) The Chief Executive is responsible for preparing annually an Asset Management Plan and submitting this to the Policy and Finance Committee for approval. - (3) The Director of Resources shall: - (i) maintain current estimates of resources available to finance capital expenditure in the current year and over at least the following two financial years - (ii) maintain a capital programme for approval annually by the Policy and Finance Committee and Full Council based on the current Council's Corporate Plan, Capital Strategy, Asset Management Plan, the Housing Business Plan and other relevant corporate plans and strategies. - (4) Directors shall: - (i) submit to the Director of Resources upon request estimates of the cost of capital spending proposals and the estimated amount and timing of any capital receipts, commuted sums and other contributions receivable - (ii) ensure that the estimates submitted are prepared having regard to the Council's Corporate Plan and other corporate aims and objectives described in 3(ii) - (iii) provide any other information the Director of Resources may require for the review, monitoring or control of the capital programme. - (5) In working up any capital scheme, Directors shall have regard to the risk of triggering clawback or breaching restrictive covenants or other contractual conditions in relation to land or otherwise.
+(3) The Director of Resources shall:

+- (i) prepare current estimates of resources available to finance capital expenditure in the current year and over at least the following two financial years - (ii) prepare a capital programme for approval annually by the Policy and Finance Committee and Full Council based on the current Council's Corporate Strategy, and other relevant corporate plans and strategies.

+- (i) submit to the Director of Resources upon request estimates of the cost of capital spending proposals and the estimated amount and timing of any capital receipts, commuted sums and other contributions receivable - (ii) ensure that the estimates submitted are prepared having regard to the Council's Corporate Strategy and other corporate aims and objectives described in 3(ii) - (iii) provide any other information the Director of Resources may require for the review, monitoring or control of the capital programme. - (5) In working up any capital scheme, Directors shall have regard to the risk of triggering clawback or breaching restrictive covenants or other contractual conditions in relation to land or otherwise. - (6) The inclusion of a capital scheme within an approved capital programme shall confer authority to spend, including expenditure which may fall in a subsequent financial year, subject to: - (i) the provisions of the Council's Contract Procedure Rules

-- (6) The inclusion of a capital scheme within an approved capital programme shall confer authority to spend, including expenditure which may fall in a subsequent financial year, subject to: - (i) the provisions of the Council's Contracts Procedure Rules - (ii) the provisions of (7) below - (iii) the Director of Resources having first confirmed in writing that sufficient resources are available for the purpose. - (7) If a Director wishes to incur expenditure outside the approved capital programme provision, the procedures set out in Section 6(4) and (5) shall apply. - (8) Directors shall give the Director of Resources early warning of known underspends, overspends and changes to planned resources so that the availability of uncommitted capital resources may be monitored effectively. - (9) Directors shall notify the Director of Resources in writing of the names of any Officers in their department authorised to act on their behalf in relation to the specific responsibilities set out in this Section, together with specimen signatures and details of any limitation on the authority delegated to them.
+- (ii) the provisions of (7) below - (iii) the Director of Resources having first confirmed in writing that sufficient resources are available for the purpose. - (7) If a Director wishes to incur expenditure outside the approved capital programme provision, then a request must be submitted to the relevant service committee.
+The service committee must then make recommendation of approval of such in to the capital programme to Policy and Finance Committee - (8) Directors shall give the Director of Resources early warning of known underspends, overspends and changes to planned resources so that the availability of uncommitted capital resources may be monitored effectively. - (9) Directors shall notify the Director of Resources in writing of the names of any Officers in their department authorised to act on their behalf in relation to the specific responsibilities set out in this Section, together with specimen signatures and details of any limitation on the authority delegated to them.